Rhetoric: Aristotle

 Aristotle emphasized enthymematic reasoning as central to the process of rhetorical invention, though later rhetorical theorists placed much less emphasis on it.
-An "enthymeme" would follow today's form of a syllogism; however it would exclude either the major or minor premise.
-An enthymeme is persuasive because the audience is providing the missing premise.
-Because the audience is able to provide the missing premise, they are more likely to be persuaded by the message.
+An "enthymeme" follows the form of a syllogism, however it excludes either the major or minor premise.
+An enthymeme is persuasive because the audience provides the missing premise.
+Because the audience participates in providing the missing premise, they are more likely to be persuaded by the message.

-Aristotle identified three different types or genres of civic rhetoric.
-Forensic (also known as judicial), was concerned with determining the truth or falseness of events that took place in the past and issues of guilt.
-An example of forensic rhetoric would be in a courtroom.
-Deliberative (also known as political), was concerned with determining whether or not particular actions should or should not be taken in the future.
-Making laws would be an example of deliberative rhetoric.
-Epideictic (also known as ceremonial), was concerned with praise and blame, values, right and wrong, demonstrating beauty and skill in the present.
-Examples of epideictic rhetoric would include a eulogy or a wedding toast.

-Indian rhetoric
+Aristotle identified three different types or genres of civic rhetoric: